Bust-Henry/Vanilla-Plus/README.md

 ### RoughlyEnoughItems-13.0.675

 Adds huge crafting recipe lookup menu.
 You can look up every item in the game.
 Also the new items added by the other mods.

+### harvestwithease-1.20.2-7.1.0.0-fabric

+Lets you harvest ready plants with right click.
+Also replants the seed.

 ### perfomance mods